-Refer to Enhancements: Appeon Server open interfaces in Appeon Features Help for the syntax of Appeon Server open interfaces.
-Note that you can write code for calling the interface in the PowerBuilder application, but the code does not take effect in the PowerBuilder application; it only takes effect in the Appeon-deployed application.
+Refer to Section 5.1, "Appean enhancements and differences" in Supported PB Features for Appean Web for the syntax of Appean Server open interfaces.
+Note that you can write code for calling the interface in the PowerBuilder application, but the code does not take effect in the PowerBuilder application; it only takes effect in the Appean-deployed application.